-Last year's NI increase cost the hair and beauty sector £139 million.
-Now April 2026 brings another round of wage rises.
+Last year's NI increase cost the hair and beauty sector £139 million, and now April 2026 brings another round of wage rises.
 If it feels like you're running just to stand still, that's because you are.

-Labour is 60% of most salon budgets.
-When wages go up 4%, your costs don't go up 4%.
-They compound.
-Two years of this adds up fast.
+Labour is 60% of most salon budgets, and when wages go up 4%, your costs don't go up by just 4% because they compound.
+Two years of back-to-back rises adds up fast.

 The April 2026 numbers